ekliao/EricLiaoDigitalGarden/src/site/notes/Zotero 筆記軟體.md

 - URL: https://apps.apple.com/us/app/zotero/id1513554812
 ### #Highlights & Notes

-- ANNOTATE  • Read PDFs and add highlights and notes, or use an Apple Pencil to make freehand annotations
+- ANNOTATE  • Read PDFs and add highlights and notes, or ***use an Apple Pencil to make freehand annotations***

 ![[_attachments/626x0w.webp|450]]

 ---
 # Trying is believing

-With my interest piqued, I quickly installed the app on my iPad, learned how to add a PDF to the desktop app (can't seem to do this on the iOS app), and learned how to turn on sync.
+With my interest piqued, I quickly installed the app on my iPad, learned how to add a PDF document to the desktop app (can't seem to do this on the iOS app), and learned how to turn on sync.
 Once sync was enabled, the first PDF document, my favorite grammar book, immediately appeared on the iPad app and I clicked it to download and open.
 I then scribbled the first hand-written note on a page:

 ![_attachments/IMG_9AA69E097BD2-1.jpeg|250](/img/user/_attachments/IMG_9AA69E097BD2-1.jpeg)